Examination Questions

 What should I bring to the test center?

 • If you’re using a military ID, make sure your signature appears on it.
-(Some have a barcode instead.)
-The test center can’t accept military IDs without a signature.
+(Some have a barcode instead, which are also acceptable.)

 Consult your ARRT handbook for the complete list of ID requirements.